 8. Learn multiple serves

-As you improve you’ll want to add different types of serve to your repertoire.
-There are a large variety of different serves both forehand and backhand plus all the different types of spin you can employ to keep your opponent on their toes.
+As you improve and become an intermediate player you’ll want to add some different types of serve to your repertoire.
+There are a large variety of different serves both forehand and backhand plus all the different types of spin you can employ to keep your opponent on their toes and guessing where the ping pong ball will go next.
 A well-timed variation on your usual service can catch your opponent off guard and lead to some easy points.
+To learn, we’d recommend checking out some youtube videos, maybe even taking a table tennis course or getting a couple of lessons with a table tennis coach.

 9. Get a table tennis robot

-Going back to tip number 7 about practicing on your own, a great way to see real improvement fast is by purchasing a table tennis robot.
-If you haven’t seen them they’re essentially machines that will shoot balls at you to replicate an opponents shot.
-They come in a whole different range of shapes, sizes, costs and features with some that can put different types of spin on the ball and others that can have pre-programmed routines.
+Going back to tip number seven about practicing on your own, a great way to see real improvement fast is by purchasing a table tennis robot.
+If you haven’t seen them they’re essentially machines that will shoot a ball at you to replicate an opponent’s shot.
+They come in a whole different range of shapes, sizes, costs and features with some that can send you topspin and backspin balls with pre-programmed routines to allow you to train both forehand or your backhand stroke or get it to mix it up as if you were playing against a real ping pong player.
+This without a doubt, is one of the best ways to go from beginner to the next level in the quickest amount of time.
 Check out our post for more information on the best ping pong robots here.

 10. Work on low and deep returns

-In your practice time, a huge part should be dedicated to making sure the ball is low over the net and that it’s deep into the opponent’s side of the table.
-The closer you can get the ball to the net the better as it will give them less angle and prevent them from generating power with their return shot.
+In your practice time, a huge part of your focus should be dedicated to making sure the ball is low over the net and that it’s deep into the opponent’s side of the table.
+The closer you can get the ball to the net the better as it will give them less angle and prevent them from generating power on the ball with their return shot.

 You also want to be aiming to place the ball deep on the table.
 It keeps your opponent on the defensive and limits the number of options they have when returning the ball.